Get free weekly resources from us!

 • How hard was it to follow the “pearls of wisdom”?

-• Why do you think God wants you to listen to your mother’s “pearls of wisdom”?
+• Why might God want us to listen to our mother’s “pearls of wisdom”?

 2. Chain of Honor